 It is easy to use others as a reason for modesty.
 Boys will get the wrong idea.
 Boys will be tempted.
 Girls will like you better.
 Girls don’t want a sissy.
 People like me better.
 People approve of me (see #1 on this list.)

 Do not use others as a reason to be modest.
 Do not tell others these are the reasons why they should be modest.
 These reasons may seem to be powerful and impactful, but they do not build a foundation of faith.

 When encouraging others to be modest or striving to build a more modest life yourself, focus on a relationship with Jesus Christ.
 How do your choices in dress and clothing affect this relationship?
 This should be at the heart of the modesty question.
 Evaluate how you would like to present yourself before Christ.
 Ask yourself for revelation on how he feels about your choices.
 Ask for inspiration on how you can live a more modest life overall, including through your thoughts and actions.

 Don’t Equate Immodesty With Trash

-It is also important to discuss that modesty for many people is culture based.
-The clothes we wear takes on many different forms around the world that has nothing to do with immorality.
+It is also important to discuss that modesty for many people is culture-based.
+The clothes we wear takes on many different forms around the world that have nothing to do with immorality.